CERTCC/certfuzz/README.md

 ## For more information

-Blog posts about BFF and FOE can be found in the [Vulnerability Discovery](https://insights.sei.cmu.edu/cert/vulnerability-discovery/) category on the [CERT/CC Blog](https://insights.sei.cmu.edu/cert/)
+Blog posts about BFF and FOE can be found in the [CERT/CC Vulnerabilities](https://insights.sei.cmu.edu/blog/topics/certcc/) category on the [SEI Blog](https://insights.sei.cmu.edu/blog/)